 Martial arts can ideally prepare practitioners in performing self-defense maneuvers in dangerous situations.
 In fact, self defense is often promoted as a beneficial outcome of learning martial arts.
 So how good is Muay Thai for self defense?

-Muay Thai is a striking art with roots in unarmed combat created for military use on the battlegrounds.
+It is a striking art with roots in unarmed combat created for military use on the battlegrounds.
 The techniques were designed to inflict pain to the enemy and for self defense.
 They are practical, easy to learn, and effective having been tested in centuries of battles.

-Training Muay Thai for self defense
+Benefits of Training Muay Thai for Self Defense

 Being trained in martial arts is beneficial to the individual for many reasons.
 Martial arts equip you with the physical and mental capacity to turn the situation to your advantage in circumstances that justify the use of force.
 Here’s why you should train Muay Thai for self defense: